Runz96/Runz96.github.io/_portfolio/portfolio-7.md

 collection: portfolio
 ---

-* Implement the hidden Markov model (HMM) and change point detection to predict the stock price of Apple and Amazon.
+* Implement the hidden Markov model (HMM) and change point detection technology to predict the stock price of Apple and Amazon.